 Post-traumatic stress disorder can happen to anyone at any time.
 It doesn’t discriminate.
-Those experiencing PTSD can have traumatic flashback episodes, nightmares, feelings of intense stress, a pounding heartbeat, rapid breathing, muscle tension, sweating, sleep problems, hyper-vigilance, panic attacks, irritability, aggressive behaviour, difficulty concentrating, depression, and a sense of detachment from people and situations – among many other troublesome symptoms.
-While many associate PTSD with veterans and those fighting in wars, it can also happen after the death of a loved one, from childhood neglect, after a serious accident, from experiencing terrorist attacks or natural disasters, among other reasons.
+Those experiencing PTSD can have a variety of symptoms including traumatic flashback episodes, nightmares, feelings of intense stress, a pounding heartbeat, rapid breathing, muscle tension, sweating, sleep problems, hypervigilance, panic attacks, irritability, aggressive behaviour, difficulty concentrating, depression, and a sense of detachment from people and situations – among many other troublesome symptoms.
+PTSD can be caused by experiencing or witnessing any traumatic event such as the death of a loved one, miscarriage, from childhood abuse, car crash, bullying, terrorist attacks or natural disasters, among many other reasons.

 This might involve giving employees an option to choose where they sit – some may find it easier to be able to see an access door or window and without having their back to the room, especially if they suffer from hypervigilance.
 It may help if they can see the whole office so they don’t panic if someone comes up behind them unannounced.

 Additionally, they may prefer to sit somewhere where noise is kept to a minimum – perhaps even a private office, where they have some space to breathe without feeling claustrophobic.
 Having soft ambient music may help, either through a CD player or by allowing them to wear earphones (if they feel comfortable with this).
 It can also help them to stay focused on the task at hand.

 All employees should also be aware of making sudden loud noises, which could trigger a flashback for some sufferers.

 Ensure you give advanced warnings of fire alarm tests and fire drills so your colleague can schedule them in their diary.